Mission & History

 Judd’s original concept for the museum centered on his own artwork and work by Dan Flavin and John Chamberlain.
 Chinati’s permanent collection includes Judd’s 15 outdoor works in concrete and 100 works in mill aluminum in two converted artillery sheds; Dan Flavin’s installation of colored fluorescent light in six former barracks buildings; and John Chamberlain’s 25 sculptures in a renovated wool warehouse in downtown Marfa.
 Judd later expanded the collection to include works by Claes Oldenburg and Coosje van Bruggen, Richard Long, Roni Horn, David Rabinowitch, Ilya Kabakov, and Ingólfur Arnarsson.
 Following Judd’s death in 1994, the museum completed additional projects: an installation of poems by Carl Andre (1995); a gallery of paintings by John Wesley (2004); and Robert Irwin’s untitled (dawn to dusk) (2016).

-Donald Judd’s concept of a museum in which art, buildings, and the natural environment form a unity sets Chinati apart as a unique and pioneering institution.
+Donald Judd’s concept of a museum in which art, buildings, and the natural environment form a unity sets Chinati apart as a unique institution.
 It has had a profound impact on the town of Marfa, which has developed an international reputation as a destination for art.